-Held in picturesque Halifax, CSC 2016 provided a vast number of opportunities for undergraduate and graduate students in the chemical sciences.
+Held in picturesque Halifax, the 99th Canadian Chemistry Conference and Exhibition (CSC 2016) provided a vast number of opportunities for undergraduate and graduate students in the chemical sciences.
 Students presented their research in poster or oral presentations and competed for the more than 50 student prizes and awards.
 Those thinking about their careers participated in the CSC Professional Development Track career discussion panel, workshop and/or the CSC speed networking evening.
 Finally, the various divisional mixers that took place throughout the conference presented an ideal opportunity to strike up a conversation with a potential graduate or post-doctoral supervisors, or with potential employers.

 4th Annual Green Chemistry Initiative (GCI) Symposium: Innovations in Chemistry towards Sustainable Urban Living

-30th Western Canadian Undergraduate Chemistry Conference (WCUCC)
+30th Western Canadian Undergraduate Chemistry Conference (WCUCC 2016)

 The University of Manitoba did an excellent job hosting the 30th annual WCUCC conference.
 Featuring plenary speakers Robert McMahon (University of Wisconsin-Madison), Jörg Stetefeld (University of Manitoba), Tim Kelly (University of Saskatchewan) and Peter Ross (Vancouver Aquarium), WCUCC 2016 covered a wide range of chemistry areas and provided an excellent opportunity for attending students to network with peers, present their work and learn about some of the exciting undergraduate research taking place in Western Canada.
 Attendees also had the opportunity to have dinner near The Forks National Historic Site and closed the conference with a rousing night of karaoke.